-The Company continues to refine the technical studies in support of updated economics for the life of the Project.
-Metallurgical test work was initiated in May 2023 with a focus on Goldlund crushing requirements and gold recovery methods and is anticipated to conclude in August 2023.
-Geotechnical investigations commenced in June 2023 and include extensive geophysical, hydrogeological, and geochemical test work and modeling.
-This work is also anticipated to conclude in August 2023.
-Mine geotechnical studies, informed by material property testing of oriented cores are in progress to support optimization of the empirically-based mine designs.
-Value engineering studies are in progress with the aim to optimize gold recovery, comminution, pit wall slopes, underground ventilation strategy including potential use of battery electric vehicles and water treatment strategies.
+The Company continues to refine the technical studies in support of updated economics for the life of the project.
+Metallurgical test work was initiated in May 2023 and is concluding in Q4 2023 with a focus on Goldlund crushing requirements and gold recovery methods.
+Geotechnical investigations commenced in June 2023 and include extensive geophysical, hydrogeological and geochemical test work and modeling.
+This work concluded in August 2023 with a recommendation to advance a detailed structural model with the planned update to the mineral resource estimate for the Complex.
+Prefeasibility Study assumptions regarding rock quality and potential modes of failure were confirmed for mine designs.
 The purpose of evaluating all additional options is to improve project economics (Net Present Value (NPV) and Internal Rate of Return (IRR)) while mitigating project risks as well as simplifying environmental permitting.
-Work on these studies is anticipated to continue in the second half of 2023.
+Work on these studies is anticipated to continue in Q4 2023.